Recommendations for reopening building water supply systems

 - Serves vulnerable populations.

-- Has a history of contamination (i.e., Legionella, which is often related to water in HVAC systems).
+- Has a history of contamination (i.e., Legionella, which is often related to water in heating, cooling, and ventilation systems).

 More information on opening water supply systems